Date: March 22nd, 2023, 18:00-19:00 CET

 In a retrospective study in Korea monotherapy with Nexpowder™* was administered to 56 patients with active bleeding.
 Immediate hemostasis was achieved in 96.4% (54/56) with a rebleeding rate of 3.7% (2/54) and no adverse events.2

 Conclusion: In conclusion, this single-arm study demonstrated Nexpowder™* was associated with excellent immediate hemostasis rate and safety profile as well as low rebleeding for upper GI tumor bleeding.

-In this video, Dr. Beyna discusses his experience with NexpowderTM* in two seperate cases, one in the lower GI and one in the upper GI area, and how NexpowderTM* can be applied in both active and non-active bleeding.
+In this video, Dr. Beyna discusses his experience with NexpowderTM* in two separate cases, one in the lower GI and one in the upper GI area, and how NexpowderTM* can be applied in both active and non-active bleeding.

-In this video Dr. Beyna, demonstates the assembly of the NexpowderTM* components and using the system on a bleeding site.
+In this video Dr. Beyna, demonstrates the assembly of the NexpowderTM* components and using the system on a bleeding site.
 Upon deployment, NexpowderTM* transforms into a highly adhesive gel that creates a mechanical barrier.